-If you plan to stick to calm water and want to take a lot of gear along or take the family out for a day on the water, a canoe is an excellent option.
-However, if you are venturing into surf-type conditions or rough water, a kayak is better.
+Whether you paddle a kayak or canoe, there are plenty of great places to paddle.
+A canoe is excellent if you stick to calm water, take a lot of gear, or take the family out for a day on the water.
+However, a kayak is better if venturing into surf conditions or rough water.

 Both canoes and recreational kayaks are great for paddling lakes, slow-moving rivers, and sheltered coastal areas.